anistad/RAS-model-/README.md

 # RAS-model-

 This repository contains the code for the RAS energy model, developed as part of my Master's Thesis: Energy use and efficiency in Recirculating
 Aquaculture Systems (RAS).
-The documentation for the code is detailed in the Master's Thesis report
+The details regarding assumptions and modeling is detailed in the Master's Thesis report.

 ## To run the model
 1. Install Anaconda: https://www.anaconda.com/distribution/#windows